PrernaSingh587/React-Practice/README.md

    }
 },[deps])

+//When the component is first rendered,  first arg in useEffect is run first, and the clean up function registers its first task.
+When the useEffect is triggered again, firstly the clean up function will run, pushing out the previous registered task and then the first arg will run.
+The clean up function will again register its 2nd task.

-//the clean up part will help in unmounting the component
+//the clean up will run also when the component is unmounted